 In many cases, changing diet and taking over-the-counter antacids can reduce how often and how harsh your symptoms are.
 Losing weight, reducing or eliminating smoking and alcohol consumption, and altering eating and sleeping patterns can also help.

 If symptoms persist after these life style changes, drug therapy may be required.
 Antacids neutralize stomach acids and over-the-counter medications reduce the amount of stomach acid produced.
 Both may be effective in relieving symptoms.
 Prescription drugs may be more effective in healing irritation of the esophagus and relieving symptoms.
-This therapy needs to be discussed with Dr. Pereira.
+This therapy needs to be discussed with our surgeons.

 Patients who do not respond well to lifestyle changes or medications or those who continually require medications to control their symptoms, will have to live with their condition or may undergo a surgical procedure.
 Surgery is very effective in treating GERD.

-There are procedures being tried, known as Intraluminal Endoscopic Procedures, which are alternatives to laparoscopic and open surgery.
-You will need to discuss with Dr. Pereira and physician whether you are a candidate for any of these procedures.
+There are procedures being tried, known as Intraluminal Endoscopic Procedures, which are alternatives to robotic and open surgery.
+You will need to discuss with our surgeons whether you are a candidate for any of these procedures.

-WHAT ARE THE ADVANTAGES OF THE LAPAROSCOPIC METHOD?
+WHAT ARE THE ADVANTAGES OF THE ROBOTIC METHOD?

-The advantage of the laparoscopic approach is that it usually provides:
+The advantage of the robotic approach is that it usually provides:

 - reduced postoperative pain